splunk/observability-workshop/docs/module3/vm.md

 ---

 Remain in the Multipass or EC2 shell session you set up previously.
+See the [Preparation with Multipass](../prep) and [with EC2](../module-support/ec2-setup.md).

 ## 1. Deploy SignalFx Smart Agent via install script on a VM